George Bethune English

 George Bethune English (March 7, 1787 - September 20, 1828) was an American adventurer, diplomat, soldier, and convert to Islam.

 The oldest of four children, English was born in Cambridge, Massachusetts, where he was baptized at Trinity Church on April 1, 1787.
-His father was Thomas English (1759-1839), a prominent merchant, agent and shipbuilder in Boston, and his mother was Penelope Bethune (1763-1819), daughter of George Bethune (1720-1785) and his wife Mary Faneuil (1732-1797), niece of Peter Faneuil.
+His father was Thomas English (1759-1839), a prominent merchant, agent and shipbuilder in Boston, and his mother was Penelope Bethune (1763-1819), daughter of George Bethune (1720–1785) and his wife Mary Faneuil (1732-1797), niece of Peter Faneuil.

 He later attended Harvard College, where his dissertation won a Bowdoin Prize.
-While initially studying law, he received a Masters in theology in 1811.
+While initially studying law, he received a Masters in Theology in 1811.
 Like many Protestant divinity students of the time he studied the Pentateuch; unlike the others he also studied the Quran.
-During these studies, English became disillusioned and encountered doubts about Christian theology; He found jewish anti-christian manuscripts at Harvard Library and studied them, and then took them to Rabbi Gershom Seixas in New York in order to discuss the points at issue.
-He went on to publish his misgivings in a book entitled The Grounds of Christianity Examined, which earned him excommunication from the Church of Christ in 1814, and many negative responses.
+During these studies, English became disillusioned and encountered doubts about Christian theology; He found Jewish anti-Christian manuscripts at Harvard Library and studied them, and then took them to Rabbi Gershom Seixas in New York in order to discuss the points at issue.
+He went on to publish his misgivings in a book entitled The Grounds of Christianity Examined, which earned him excommunication from the Churches of Christ in 1814, and many negative responses.
 English addressed some of the criticisms and controversies caused by his first book in a second tract, "A Letter to the Reverend Mr. Cary," as well as in published responses to Unitarian leader William Ellery Channing's Two Sermons on Infidelity.
 Another rejoinder to his first book from former Harvard colleague, Edward Everett, entitled A Defence of Christianity Against the Works of George B. English would be replied to a decade later, after English's return from Egypt; it was titled Five Smooth Stones out of the Brook.